Get a property report and suburb profile for any property in Tamborine

 Tamborine demographics

 Tamborine, nestled in the scenic hinterland of Queensland, offers a tranquil lifestyle with a strong sense of community.
-Known for its lush landscapes and proximity to the Gold Coast, Tamborine attracts families and nature enthusiasts alike.
-The suburb's median age of 41 suggests a mature population, with many residents enjoying the peaceful environment and family-friendly amenities.
+Known for its lush landscapes and proximity to the Gold Coast, this suburb is a haven for those seeking a peaceful retreat from the hustle and bustle of city life.
+With a population of 4,388 and a median age of 41, Tamborine attracts families and individuals who appreciate a slower pace and the beauty of nature.

 Tamborine infrastructure, key developments and investment opportunities